haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 - `[nimble build] -> [nim c]` -- nimble updates environment in which nim compiler would operate and then executes it.
 Simply shorthand for `nimble sync` followed by `nim c src/main.nim`
 - `[nim c]` -- nim compiler is launched as a standalone tool - it can read already existing environment configuration and work the same way as if it was launched directly by nimble.
 - `<custom tool>` -- custom tools have full access to `project.nim.cfg` and could easily work the same way as if they were launched by nimble **without having to provide explicit support** for that feature.
-- `[other PM] -> [nim c]` -- if someone wants to manage their environment using different tools, or even manually (for example using git submodules), it should be possible to write `project.nim.cfg` manually (or using some helper tool).
+- `[other PM] -> [nim c]` -- if someone wants to manage their environment using different tools, or even manually (for example using git submodules), it should be possible to write `project.nim.cfg` by hand (or using some helper tool).
 Submodule-based workflow is not really different from package-based one.

 <!-- This would allow to easily integrate `testament` with nimble?
 TODO could not test testament at all.